LimKianAn/x-cellent-cloudgateway/README.md

 # X-cellent Cloudgateway

 At [x-cellent](https://www.x-cellent.com/), we are building and maintaining [cloud-native systems](https://metal-stack.io/) and often we are faced with complicated networking problems when we try to connect two applications built with different generations of technologies.
 On the one hand, the network traffic is often, if not always, regulated by multiple firewalls and/or NAT.
 On the other hand, some legacy systems use private IP addresses outside of the RFC 1918 space, making direct routing impossible.
-Here comes **X-cellent Cloudgateway** to the rescue.
+Here comes cloudgateway to the rescue.

 ## Let's start small